josemarluedke/ember-cli-segment/README.md

 #### aliasUser

-Additionally we have an `aliasUser` method avaliable on `segment.aliasUser` that you can use when the user logs in in your application.
+Additionally we have an `aliasUser` method avaliable on `this.get('segment').aliasUser` that you can use when the user logs in in your application.

 All the parameters you can provide are: `userId`, `previousId`, `options`, `callback` in this order.

+### FastBoot

+This addon will not break fastBoot, however, it will only execute in the browser.
+Since we use `window.analytics` to call segment and we don't have it in fastboot land, the addon will not be executed in fastboot.

 ## Running Tests